abakasam/gamelate/README.md

 ### Supported Research

-When finished would described every software and step by a short outline not showing all the contents.
+When finished would understand game and OS by Assembly from C.

 * https://chibialiens.com/
 * https://www.ticalc.org/